bioth/gut-microbiota-iron/pipeline/README.md

 - ggplot2 (version 3.4.4 or later)
 - phyloseq (version 1.46.0 or later)

-# 1- Prepare you data folder and your bash environment:
+# 1- Prepare you data folder:
 You data folder should contain a file with your compressed reads, and a folder called metadata which contains the metadata as well as the MiSeqReadSet excel file which contains all the information about the primers and adapters.

 <p align="center">